 Kiara Munteanu performed on vault and bars this weekend, and showed improvements in finals compared to qualifications.
 Her FTY was lovely for a 14.15, and on bars she hit her Maloney, Tkatchev to Gienger, Jaeger, bail, and full-out dismount, looking superb overall for a 13.725.

-Also in the specialist mix was returning two-time Olympian Lauren Mitchell, who is hoping for a “third time’s a charm” experience in 2016.
+Also in the specialist mix was returning two-time Olympian Lauren Mitchell, who is hoping for a “third time’s the charm” experience in 2016.
 With a slow start with lower difficulty than usual on beam and floor, she still had a very nice outing in all-around finals.
 On beam, she hit her switch ring, bhs layout, 2.5 wolf turn, and dismount for a 13.75, not bad considering the difficulty level.
 On floor, she had a big step on her double arabian, but hit her double tuck and double pike, finishing strong for a 13.525.

 In event finals, titles went to Little on vault, Rianna Mizzen on bars, Godwin on beam, and Mitchell on floor.